 10. Are You Future Proofed?

 NewyMedia is a digital marketing company based in Newcastle, Australia.
-If you need help marketing your restaurant or bar, then we are here to help.
+We’ve built websites for dozens of clients and we would love to help you with yours.
 You can contact us here, or sign up below to join our mailing list for more great tips and advice.